 While I know homeschool is not a journey everyone wants to take, I do know it is so much better than I thought it could be.
 I am glad we felt there was no other choice, because now we know there is no other choice we would want to make.
 We certainly miss some of the things from our past, but where we are now is so much better.
 We are all happier and healthier.
 We have slowed down and enjoy our lives a lot more.
 We aren’t in a hurry to get anywhere, because we are content right where we are.
 Those around us comment regularly on the social skills, growth, and maturity of our children.
 Growing up in the chaos I did, I would have never imagined being so blessed as to raise my kids in this type of environment full of love, laughter, wonderful people, animals, books and a real sense of tranquility.
 It’s been a transformative process for us all, and I can’t wait to see where it goes from here.
 We will continue to evaluate what is best for our family often, and while I can’t say it will always be homeschool, I can say that right now, in year 3, it absolutely is.

 It’s not a perfect system and we have a lot left to learn, but don’t we all?
 Might as well enjoy the process.”

-This story was submitted to Love What Matters by Monique Nash of Farmington Hills, Michigan.
+This story was submitted to Love What Matters by a woman who wishes to remain annoymous.
 You can follow her journey on her blog here.
 Submit your own story here and be sure to subscribe to our free email newsletter for our best stories.

 ‘I was vomiting.
 My doctor said it was because I was ‘promiscuous’.
 Others said it was from grief, after my mom hung herself.’: Woman with chronic illness says pain ‘robbed her of so much,’ but won’t rob her ‘passion for living’